adriandavidauer/VVAD/docs/README.md

 vvadlrs3 depends on dlib which needs build tools to be installed over pip.
 [Here](https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/) is described what is needed.

-For Ubuntu you just need to install the following:
+On Ubuntu, you need to install the following:

 ```bash
 sudo apt-get install build-essential cmake libopenblas-dev liblapack-dev libx11-dev libgtk-3-dev